 Grate the zucchini then lightly dab some of the moisture with a paper towel.
 Don’t drain the zucchini.
 You want some of the moisture left in.

-In a small bowl whisk the flour, baking powder, baking soda and salt.
+In a small bowl whisk the flour, baking powder, baking soda and salt and set it aside.

 You can definitely leave the chocolate out of the recipe, it’s still delicious – but when there’s an opportunity to add chocolate – or cheese, why not?

 TIP #1: I used a combination of both chocolate chips and chunks because I had them on hand.
 Either – or both – will work well in the recipe.